-In 1666, almost the entire City of London was destroyed by fire.
+In 1666, fire destroyed almost the entire City of London.
 Soon Sir Christopher Wren was giving the ruined City a serious make-over.
 Medieval London was lost forever.
 Or was it?

-Walking the narrow streets of London, passing livery halls and hidden courts, we become aware of echoes of an earlier London, one of wine and wardrobes, trade and theatricals.
+Walking the narrow streets of London, passing livery halls and hidden courts, we become aware of echoes of an earlier London.
+This is a place of wine and wardrobes, trade and theatricals.

-Kings, commoners and merchants: though they are long gone, their stories have been embedded deep into the fabric of the City.
+Kings and commoners, knights and merchants: though long gone, their stories resonate from deep in the fabric of today’s City.

 As we explore medieval streets, we tune in to the echoes of London as it was in the days of the Plantagenets and Tudors, meeting the likes of Richard Whittington and Thomas Cromwell.